 Your first steps towards business ownership

 So far we’ve talked about the importance of mission and some of the base systems you’ll need to get into place in order to get your business up and running with little-to-no money.
 Most of these things you can accomplish within a week.
-So, my challenge to you is to start them up today so that you can be ready for action on next week’s post, part two of this plan, where we’ll cover how to establish your product, market, and grow your business, including raising capital when you get to that point.
+So challenge yourself to start them up today so that you can be ready for action on next week’s post, part two of this plan, where we’ll cover how to establish your product, market, and grow your business, including raising capital when you get to that point.